edjineer/BookNotes/Roy_CppMemory_2025.md

 * Can you derive from multiple classes? `class D : public D0, public D1 {};` pg51
 * RTTI: runtime type information
 * Space implications of virtual, hinted details from pg62
+* RAII
+* Test out the throwing from a dtor, should see crash
+* thread_local, globals, static comparison
+* history of auto_ptr

 Questions